Singeing (textiles): Biopolishing

 Biopolishing is an alternative method that is an enzymetic treatment to clean the surface of cellulosic fabrics or yarns.
 It is also named Biosingeing.
 Cellulosic degradation of protruding fibers makes the surface clean.

+Gassing

+The term "gassing" is commonly used in relation to yarn.
+This process involves burning protruding fibers on the yarn (rather than the woven fabric) using direct flame.
+Gassing can be more efficient (though more costly, as more material is lost) than singeing, as in the latter, only the hairs protruding from the fabric are burned off.